junxit/us-congress-bills-117/bill.md

     - **(A)** by redesignating subparagraphs (E) and (F) as subparagraphs (F) and (G), respectively; and
     - **(B)** by inserting after subparagraph (D) the following new subparagraph:
       > - **(E)** lymphedema compression treatment items (as defined in section 1861(lll));

+## § 3.
+Medicare Improvement Fund

+Section 1898(b)(1) of the Social Security Act (42 U.S.C.
+1395iii(b)(1)) is amended by striking “$7,308,000,000” and inserting “$6,738,000,000”.

+## § 4.
+Determination of budgetary effects

+The budgetary effects of this Act, for the purpose of complying with the Statutory Pay-As-You-Go Act of 2010, shall be determined by reference to the latest statement titled “Budgetary Effects of PAYGO Legislation” for this Act, submitted for printing in the Congressional Record by the Chairman of the House Budget Committee, provided that such statement has been submitted prior to the vote on passage.